 Mushroom And Psychedelic Stocks Canada

-A perfect storm brews for shareholders of a handful of publicly traded companies in the psychedelic space, along with continuing medical research, legalization reforms, and advances in psychedelic substances such as psilocybin and magic mushrooms, ayahuasca, peyote, ketamine, DMT, LSD and MDMA.
-That is why investors should begin their due diligence to establish a position in companies before they rush to the mainstream.
+A perfect storm brews for shareholders of a handful of publicly-traded companies in the psychedelic space, along with continuing medical research, legalization reforms, and advances in psychedelic substances such as psilocybin and magic mushrooms, ayahuasca, peyote, ketamine, DMT, LSD and MDMA.
+That is why investors should begin their due diligence to establish a company position before rushing to the mainstream.
 First, we will look at some of the underlying supply and demand situations that have driven up share prices in the psychedelic space.

 We have said it before, and we will do it again: the real money in psychedelics is made from FDA-approved drugs to treat depression and mental health.
 Psychedelic equities are a fast-moving sector dominated by companies that many analysts consider speculative and overpriced.
 We believe that many psychedelic companies will continue defying investment rules and making their way to higher prices in 2021 and beyond.
 As a result, new leaders are emerging as interest grows in how psychedelics can improve mental health, both mentally and physically.

 Estimates of the potential of psychedelics are responsible for the rise of companies working in this area to develop drugs made from psilocybin, the hallucinogenic compound found in magic mushrooms.
-In addition, Psychedelic biopharmaceutical companies are engaged in the development of drugs and therapies against mental illness and addiction.
+In addition, Psychedelic biopharmaceutical & biotech companies in Canada are engaged in developing drugs and therapies against mental illness and addiction.
 Regulatory support, encouraged by studies confirming the claimed health benefits of psychedelics, should set the industry on the path to future growth.